 A joint initiative of the Australian Capital Territory, New South Wales, South Australian, Queensland, and Victorian governments, GreenPower guarantees that the renewable electricity you buy from energy suppliers meets stringent environmental standards.
-The energy you buy is helping to develop new infrastructure in the renewable energy sector.
 This means that all the renewable energy purchased for GreenPower must come from generators built since 1997.
 Payments made under this system assist the renewable energy industry to grow.